 Our structure, business and supply chains

-Asset Solutions Group Limited is the ultimate parent company of Retail & Asset Solutions Limited (RAS) and Vehicle & Asset Solutions Limited (VAS).
-We are a European business at the forefront of designing and delivering sustainable solutions for the complex retail, vehicle and asset-based industries.
+Asset Solutions Group Limited is the ultimate parent company of Retail & Asset Solutions Limited (RAS).
+We are a European business at the forefront of designing and delivering sustainable solutions for the complex retail and asset-based industries.

 In order to perform its customer contracts, we procure goods and services from our suppliers.
 Most purchasers are sourced from a core group of, long-term suppliers.
 We take steps to ensure that all suppliers agree to comply with our policies which aim to eliminate modern slavery and human trafficking from the supply chain.